modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 Data processing in oemoflex is divided in 3 main steps:

 * preprocessing
-* optimisation
+* optimization
 * postprocessing

 The data each step is provided with is held in different forms:

 * raw data
 * preprocessed data
-* optimisation results
+* optimization results
 * postprocessed results

 ..
 Todo Simple Diagram?